 Group discounts available for organizations sending two or more participants.

 - California – 2017 Summer 3-Day Institute – July 31 through Aug.
 2, 2017 in Albany, California

 The actual cost of this training with individualized participant pre-training and follow-up is over 1800 USD/person.
 In an effort to make this training inclusive and available to individuals and small agencies who work with children and families in need, this training is substantially subsidized through donations to our organization.
-If you or your agency are able, please consider adding a donation to your registration to help cover these costs (this option is available on the registration form online).
+If you or your agency are able, please consider adding a donation to your registration to help cover these costs.

 To inquire about attending a future Kidpower Child Protection Institute or to organize this one-of-a-kind, 3-day professional training for your organization or in your community, email [email protected].